 The younger students in each classroom are in the presence of many available role models, and older students assume responsibility for the younger.
 Not only do they learn to tolerate and act respectful towards their younger peers, but they also find self-assurance through teaching them what they know.
 Cooperation replaces competition in a multiage classroom, since the playing fields are not level.

 By staying in a classroom for a three-year period, students also gain a strong sense of community.
 The teacher is provided with an extended amount of time to grow familiar with his or her students and truly gain understanding of their individual needs from not only an academic standpoint, but emotionally and physically as well.

 Toddler Community, 18 months–3 years old

-The goals of the program are to foster good learning habits, language development, motor control, social development, how to deal with confrontation in a constructive manner, to respect the other children, and to develop a positive attitude toward school and learning.
-As their time in Toddlers comes to an end, we notice that our little ones are more aware of their environment and their friends.
+The goals of the program are to foster good learning habits, language development, motor control, social development, how to deal with conflict in a constructive manner, to respect the other children, and to develop a positive attitude toward school and learning.
+As their time in the Toddler Community comes to an end, we notice that our little ones are more aware of their environment and their peers.
 When they transition from helping themselves to helping others, we know that they are ready for Children’s House.

 Children’s House, 3–6 years old